mindspore-ai/docs/tutorials/training/source_en/advanced_use/custom_debugging_info.md

 ## Data Dump Introduction

 The input and output of the operator can be saved for debugging through the data dump when the training result deviates from the expectation.
-Data dump includes Synchronous Dump and Asynchronous Dump.

 ### Synchronous Dump

+Synchronous Dump supports the graphics mode both on GPU and Ascend, and currently does not support PyNative mode.
+When Dump is enabled on Ascend, the operator to Dump will automatically close memory reuse.
+When the network does not occupy much memory, please use synchronous dump first.
+If an error of insufficient device memory occurs after enabling synchronous dump, please use asynchronous dump in the next section.

 1. Create dump json file:`data_dump.json`.